January 9, 2025

 But how much aid does the U.S. actually provide to the Jewish state and what’s the status of that commitment?
 What other countries also receive this kind of support?
 When U.S. weapons are provided to other nations, how does America ensure the arms are used according to U.S. values?
 Below are the answers to these questions and more.

-In late September, Israel announced an $8.7 billion aid package from the U.S., including $3.5 billion for wartime procurement and $5.2 billion for air defense systems like Iron Dome and David's Sling.
-This deal, secured after Pentagon negotiations, highlights the strong U.S.-Israel strategic partnership, especially amid ongoing conflicts with Hamas in Gaza and Hezbollah in Lebanon.
+- In September 2024, the U.S. secured an $8.7 billion aid package for Israel, including $3.5 billion for wartime procurement and $5.2 billion for air defense systems like Iron Dome and David's Sling.

 How does U.S. aid to other countries serve American interests?